If you have to get a filling, you and your dentist have lots of materials to choose from. Before your appointment, get up to speed on your options.

-Advantages: The color and translucency closely matches natural teeth.
-The material is durable and very hard.
+Advantages: The color closely matches natural teeth.
+The components are durable and very hard.

-Disadvantages: Porcelain restorations require several dentist visits and can cost more than some other filling materials.
+Disadvantages: Porcelain restorations require several dentist visits and can cost more than some other filling options.

-Dentists choose porcelain for veneers because it can be formed into very thin shells that can be placed over enamel.
+Dentists choose porcelain for veneers because it can be formed into thin shells that fit over enamel, the outer surface of your teeth.

 Dentists have used amalgam to fill cavities for more than a century.
 These fillings are alloys that combine silver, tin, copper, and mercury.

-Advantages: Amalgam fillings are very durable and long-lasting.
-Plus, amalgam is one of the least expensive filling materials.
+Advantages: They're are durable and long-lasting.
+Plus, amalgam is one of the least expensive materials.

 Disadvantages: Amalgam is silver-colored, so fillings will show.
 Cavities filled with amalgam are often temporarily sensitive to hot or cold.

-Your dentist may opt for amalgam if your cavity is in a back molar because they stand up well to chewing.
+Your dentist may opt for amalgam if your cavity is in a back molar, because it stands up well to chewing.
 Some people may have concerns about the safety of mercury in amalgam, but the American Dental Association considers this material safe.